Cinema of the Caribbean: Trinidad and Tobago

+In 1970, the Trinidad and Tobago productions The Right and the Wrong and The Caribbean Fox were the first English-language feature films produced by the West Indian industry.

 From 2010 to 2015, an average of six full length feature films were produced in Trinidad and Tobago.
 The Trinidad and Tobago Film Festival was founded in 2005 and occurs annually in the country.
 It focuses specifically upon Caribbean cinema, and also screens films from other areas of the world.